Slope analysis

 Slope exposure

-Exposure indicates the orientation of the terrain with respect to the cardinal directions.
+Aspect indicates the orientation of the terrain with respect to the cardinal directions and is one of the analyses that can be obtained from a Digital Elevation Model (DEM).

 This information is very useful for evaluating sunlight exposure, presence of residual snow, terrain moisture and microclimatic conditions.